JoinMarket-Org/joinmarket-clientserver/docs/fidelity-bonds.md

 coins to another timelocked address then you don't need to mix in between, because no privacy-relevant information linked to you has been leaked.

-This can all be done with `sendpayment.py` and coin control (i.e. freezing the UTXOs that you dont want to spend).
+This can all be done with `sendpayment.py` and coin control (i.e. freezing the UTXOs that you don't want to spend).

 ### Obtaining a time-locked address